raghavm1/RoboSignature/README.md

 pip install -r requirements.txt
 ```

-This codebase has been developed with python version 3.8, PyTorch version 1.12.0, CUDA 11.3.

 ### Models and data

 #### Data

-The paper uses the [COCO](https://cocodataset.org/) dataset to fine-tune the LDM decoder (we filtered images containing people).
+Similar to the Stable Signature paper, this paper uses the [COCO](https://cocodataset.org/) dataset to fine-tune the LDM decoder (we filtered images containing people).
-All you need is around 500 images for training (preferably over 256x256).
+All you need is around 500 images for fine-tuning the LDM decoder (preferably over 256x256).

 #### Watermark models